-If you are an associate member of the Association for Nutrition, you should provide evidence of CPD after three to five years of receiving associate status in order to transfer your membership to full registered nutritionist status.
-You should also maintain a record of your CPD activities throughout your career.
+If you're an associate member of the Association for Nutrition, you should undertake CPD with the aim of upgrading to Registered Nutritionist status within 3 to 5 years.
+You will need to maintain a record of your CPD activities throughout your career.

-Many opportunities for professional networking and updating your knowledge and skills are available through attending conferences and events organised by a range of bodies.
+You'll find opportunities for professional networking and for updating your knowledge and skills, by attending conferences and events organised by a range of bodies.
 For details of events and short courses see The Nutrition Society.

-Post-PhD careers might include research on an EU-funded project, lecturing in animal nutrition, researching animal management for a feed additive company, and product management for an international breeding firm.
+Post-PhD careers might include research on a funded project, lecturing in animal nutrition, researching animal management for a feed additive company or product management for an international breeding firm.

-For experienced animal nutritionists, there may be opportunities available for working in community projects in the developing world with organisations such as Voluntary Service Overseas (VSO).
+With enough experience in the role, you might find opportunities available for working overseas.
+For example, on a ranch in the USA, Canada, New Zealand and Australia, or in community projects in the developing world with organisations such as Voluntary Service Overseas (VSO).